pyeventsourcing/eventsourcing/docs/topics/process.rst

 Kahn process networks
 ~~~~~~~~~~~~~~~~~~~~~

-Because reading notification logs function effectively as FIFO buffers, a system of
+Because a notification log functions effectively as a FIFO, a system of
 determinate process applications can be recognised as a `Kahn Process Network
 <https://en.wikipedia.org/wiki/Kahn_process_networks>`__ (KPN).